rucio/documentation/docs/operator/multi_vo_rucio.md

 performance reasons.
 It's possible to create aliases for these tag to allow users/clients to specify long VO names when getting a token (and modifying VOs) and have these converted to the internal tag automatically.
-Long VO names should only use the basic DNS name character set of alphanumberic characters, hyphen and dot (a-zA-Z0-9-.).
+Long VO names should only use the basic DNS name character set of alphanumeric characters, hyphen and dot (a-zA-Z0-9-.).
 The alias mappings are stored in the vo-map section of the configs database table and can be edited via the commands below.
 The option name is the long VO name and the value is the short name; for example these can